Ariakit

 BooleanOrCallback<React.KeyboardEvent<HTMLElement>> | undefined = true

-Whether the composite widget should move focus to an item when pressing arrow keys.
+Determines whether the composite widget should move focus to an item when arrow keys are pressed, given that the composite element is focused and there's no active item.

 onFocusVisible